-"How do I publish a children's book?" is one of the two questions most frequently asked of book publishing professionals (here's the other).
+"How do I publish a children's book?" is one of the two questions most frequently asked of book publishing professionals.

 Children's Book Publishing Gatekeepers